This dictionary covers graphic design, prepress and print terminology

-A printing defect of lithographic caused by a mechanical problem on a press that results on a second set of dots printing.
-The defect appears as colour changes and a darker than expected reproduction.
+A printing defect of lithographic caused by a mechanical problem on a press that results in a second set of dots printing.
+The defect appears as color changes and a darker than expected reproduction.

 The communication link sending data down from a satellite to an earth station.